dotnet/docs/docs/core/tools/dotnet-test.md

 - **`--results-directory <RESULTS_DIR>`**

   The directory where the test results are going to be placed.
 If the specified directory doesn't exist, it's created.
 The default is `TestResults` in the directory that contains the project file.
-Short form `-r` available in .NET dSDK versions earlier than 7.
+Short form `-r` available in .NET SDK versions earlier than 7.

 - **`-r|--runtime <RUNTIME_IDENTIFIER>`**